vanntastic/Google-Ajax-API/README.markdown

     LOAD JQUERY 1.3.2 AND JQUERY UI 1.7.1

       <%= include_js 'jquery-1.3.2', 'jqueryui-1.7.1' %>

+WHAT IF YOU'RE NOT ONLINE?

+    First, run the rake task for the library that you want to access offline:

+      rake gajax:install LIB=jquery-1.3.2 # LIB=library_name-version.number

+    Then just pass the :cached option to the end of your array:

+      <%= include_js 'jquery-1.3.2', :cached %>
+      <%= include_js 'jquery-1.3.2', 'jqueryui-1.7.1', :cached %>

+    It's smart enough to know whether or not you're in production, so it knows what to use at the right time.

+    NOTE: The cached option doesn't work with YUI, Ext Core, or Chrome Frame, you'll have to manually download them yourself and move the in the javascripts library.

 Copyright (c) 2009 Vann Ek, released under the MIT license